Surdulica: Demographics

 According to the 2011 census results, the municipality of Surdulica has a population of 20,319 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality of Surdulica:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Education

 There are two primary schools in the town of Surdulica - Vuk Karadžić and Jovan Jovanović Zmaj, and several schools in the villages around the town.
 There are three secondary schools: Svetozar Marković Gimnazija (Grammar School), Josif Pančić School of Agriculture and a technical college, Nikola Tesla.
 In line with falling population in the municipality of Surdulica the number of high school students is also falling.

+Sports

+The local football team is FK Radnik Surdulica, which play in the Serbian SuperLiga.